fvanroie/openHASP-docs/docs/devices/esp32-lolin-tft.md

 ## Flashing

-The ESP32 TouchDown can easily be flashed over USB like any ESP32 development board.
+The ESP32 can be flashed over USB like any ESP32 development board.

 ## GPIO Settings